Configure the Privileged Identity Plugin for Integration with Privileged Remote Access

 - Run the ECM Configurator to install the plugin.

-- The Configurator attempts to detect the plugin and load it.
-If successful, skip to step 4 below.
+- The Configurator should automatically detect the plugin and load it.
+If so, skip to step 4 below.
 Otherwise, follow these steps:

 - First, ensure that the DLL is not blocked.
 Right-click on the DLL and select Properties.